 For further information, one book we would like to suggest is “The Ultimate Guide to the Face Yoga Method” by Fumiko Takatsu who has been cited in many beauty and cosmetics magazines for her expertise in all things face yoga.
 She has also many videos online, one of which we mentioned in this article.

 Face yoga works best when coupled with beauty products like face rollers, massagers, and other devices to allow for better absorption in your face.
-For more information on the tools needed to slim and tone your face, please read out exhaustive article on facial rollers, massagers, and everything in between.
+For more information on the tools needed to slim and tone your face, please read our exhaustive articles on facial rollers, massagers, and everything in between.

 Happy face yoga’ing!

-Do you have any advice for those wanting to start face yoga?
-What has worked for you?
-Have you personally seen results?
+Have you personally seen results with face yoga?
 Let us know your thoughts in the comments below.